How can we integrate multiple Jira instances and projects by way of synchronization?

 - QA tester creates an issue in the QA Jira project

-- The tester’s team lead vets the issue and syncs to dev team’s Jira project
+- The tester’s team lead vets the issue and syncs to the dev team’s Jira project

 - An instance of the bug is now created in the dev team’s Jira project

-- Dev team updates QA team on status of bug via their twin issue – all information is synchronized on the QA team’s end
+- Dev team updates the QA team on the status of the bug via their twin issue – all information is synchronized on the QA team’s end

 With this workflow, only relevant issues get communicated between both teams for a more streamlined approach to quality assurance.

-Setting up a Jira to Jira sync while segregating confidential information from unauthorized access
+Setting up a Jira to Jira sync while excluding confidential information from unauthorized access

 What if you want to sync Jira issues with an outside team without leaking confidential information?